Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 In such scenarios, the solution is to add a rule that **rejects requests if the domain is not a premium domain**.
 You can do this with a reject route and a rule.

-In practice, to reserve a frontend with a dedicated IP for the domain **www.example.com**, this will give the following route :
+In practice, to reserve a frontend with a dedicated IP for the domain **www.example.com**, this will give the following route:

 | Field | Value and description |
 | :--- | :--- |